inet-framework/inet/doc/src/users-guide/ch-transport.rst

 ~~~~~~~

 lwIP is a light-weight implementation of the TCP/IP protocol suite
-that was originally written by Adam Dunkels of the Swedish Institute of
+originally written by Adam Dunkels of the Swedish Institute of
 Computer Science.
 The current development homepage is
 http://savannah.nongnu.org/projects/lwip/.

 The implementation targets embedded devices: it has very limited
 resource usage (it works “with tens of kilobytes of RAM and around 40
-kilobytes of ROM”), and does not require an underlying OS.
+kilobytes of ROM”) and does not require an underlying OS.

 The :ned:`TcpLwip` simple module is based on the 1.3.2 version of the
 lwIP sources.